swrobel/meta-surf-forecast/README.md

 1. Use [this tool](https://boundingbox.klokantech.com/) to draw a bounding box around the area you want to find spots for.
 1. Choose CSV from the dropdown at the bottom & copy the coordinates string.
 1. Run `rails console`, then run `SpotFinder.new('{string}').formatted_spots`.
-1. Copy the output and paste it into the spots array in `seeds.rb`, then make sure to assign each spot to the right subregion & delete extraneous fields (`msw_name`, `match_type`, `distance`).
+1. Copy the output and paste it into the spots array in `seeds.rb`, then make sure to assign each spot to the right subregion & delete extraneous fields (`match_type`, `distance`).
 1. It's strongly encouraged to add all spots for a particular county or region rather than just a single one.
 Be a pal!
 1. Submit a pull request and I'll get it on the site ASAP!

 Use the following as a template.
-Delete the lines for `surfline_v2_id`, `msw_id`, etc, if that spot doesn't exist on that particular site.
+Add `spitcast_v2_id

 ```ruby
   {